De Gea stars in United's sixth successive win

 Australian Jones was brought in as replacement for Simon Mignolet to start his first Premier League game since March 2013, but he was beaten again five minutes before half-time.

-As Ashley Young cut back to cross, Mata was not offside but he was by the time Van Persie flicked the ball on.
+As Ashley Young cut back onto his right foot to cross, Mata was not offside but he was by the time Van Persie flicked the ball on.

-Rodgers sent on Balotelli for Adam Lallana at the interval and Liverpool continued to see plenty of the ball.
+Rodgers sent on Balotelli for Adam Lallana at the interval and although Liverpool continued to see plenty of the ball, they also missed further chances.

-Sterling should have scored five minutes into the second half after latching onto Jonny Evans's weak back pass but, one-on-one with De Gea, he allowed the keeper to deny him.
+Sterling was the guilty party again five minutes into the second half after latching onto Jonny Evans's weak back pass.

+Left one-on-one with De Gea, he did not seem to trust his left foot and in swerving to his right allowed the goalkeeper to block with his leg.

+Earlier Sterling had twice been thwarted by De Gea, the first time barely half a minute before United broke out for their opening goal.

+Balotelli, ever controversial, should have received an early yellow card for holding back Van Persie and soon afterwards he did do, for committing the same offence on Phil Jones.

-United's third goal stemmed from a classic counter-attack but was still helped by bad defending.
+By that time United had a third goal, stemming from a classic counter-attack but still helped by bad defending.

 Mata sent Rooney away and Dejan Lovren should have cleared his cross.
 Off-balance, he skewed it straight to Mata, whose perfect pass was drilled in by Van Persie for a seventh league goal of the season.